-New Minimum Energy Efficiency Standards (MEES) for non-domestic buildings come into effect in England & Wales from 1st April 2018.
-After this date, landlords will be unable to sign a new lease, renew a lease or extend a lease unless the building either achieves an EPC rating of at least E or a permitable exemption is registered.
+The new Minimum Energy Efficiency Standards (MEES) for non-domestic buildings have now come into effect in England & Wales.
+Landlords are now unable to sign a new lease, renew a lease or extend a lease unless the building either achieves an EPC rating of at least E or a permitable exemption is registered.
 From April 2023 it will be unlawful to continue to let a non-domestic property which has legally required an EPC without an EPC rating of at least an E unless a permitable exemption is registered.

 Here at Rowleys Commercial Energy Assessments Limited we can help you comply with these regulations.
 Taking action now will help to protect both the value of your asset and your future rental income.
 We have a five step plan for all landlords to help minimise your costs: